 This is one of those soups where you can throw almost any veg at it, and it will still taste amazing.
 It‘s so simple, and takes no time at all to knock together.

 If you're using dried beans, they'll need to be soaked in water overnight and boiled for about 1½ hours – but do follow the packet instructions, as they can vary.

-If you are using dried beans they will need to be soaked in water overnight and boiled for about 1 ½ hours, but follow the packets instructions as they can vary.
-I also recommend adding: a halved onion, a few sprig of herbs, roughly chopped celery stick, bashed garlic clove and a bay leaf when boiling the beans.
-You can reserve some of the liquid as stock for the soup and beans will be full of flavour.
+When boiling your beans, I recommend adding a halved onion, a few sprig of herbs, a roughly chopped celery stick, a bashed garlic clove and a bay leaf to the water.
+You can then reserve some of the liquid as stock for the soup, and the beans will be full of flavour.

-2 leeks thinly sliced
+2 leeks, thinly sliced

-2 celery stalks chopped quite finely
+2 celery stalks, finely chopped

 1 fresh bay leaf (optional)